Woven fabric

 A Palaung woman weaving a vibrant fabric on a lap loom.

 Woven fabric is any textile formed by weaving.
 Woven fabrics, often created on a loom, are made of many threads woven in a warp and weft.
 Technically, a woven fabric is any fabric made by interlacing two or more threads at right angles to one another.
 Woven fabrics can be made of natural fibers, synthetic fibers, or a mixture of both, such as cotton and polyester.
-Woven fabrics are used for clothing, garments, decorations, furniture, carpets and other uses.
+Woven fabrics are used for clothing, garments, decorations, furniture, flags, carpets and other uses.

 Production process

 Yarn preparation

 Fibers are spun into yarns and prepared with specific properties tailored for either the warp (longitudinal yarns) or the weft (transverse yarns).

 A graphic with Arabic text distinguishing raw fibers from processed threads and woven fabric.

 Warping

 The warp yarns are arranged on a beam to prepare for weaving.
 The warp threads are held taut and parallel, and as such must be strong and durable.